david-griffith/HotWaterController/README.md

 # HotWaterController [![Actions Status](https://github.com/david-griffith/HotWaterController/actions/workflows/main.yml/badge.svg)](https://github.com/david-griffith/HotWaterController/actions/)
- Controller for solar hot water system with recirc pump.
+ This repository contains a controller for a solar hot water system with a ground-mounted storage tank and circulating water pump controlling flow to solar collectors on the roof.
+ Pump drive is proportional to temperature difference between the water at the bottom of the storage tank and the temperature at the top of the solar collectors.
+ The control alogrithm should give a reasonably adaptive system that tries to maximise the temperature gain across the collectors while minimising the temperature loss in the pipework between the collector and storage tank.
- Uses a PyPortal Titano board and FreeRTOS, and a generic PCF8591 I/O board for analog sensing and pump control.
+ Uses a PyPortal Titano board and FreeRTOS/Arduino, and a generic PCF8591 I/O board for analog sensing and pump motor control.
+ Circuit diagrams and PCB files for a control board to house the PCF8591 board to read analog NTC thermistors and allow control of a 240V pump are also included.

 ## Operation
 After the intial startup, a number of FreeRTOS tasks look after various aspects of the system.
 Unlike "normal Arduino" with a simple loop function, the tasks all run concurrently in a time-sliced manner.
 Because any task can be interrupted in the middle of something, shared resources are managed via mutexes - locks that only allow one task at a time to access that resource.
-There are mutexes around shared hardware (I2C and SPI) and a few global variables to ensure that their state does not unexpectedly change during calculations.
+There are mutexes around shared hardware (I2C and serial) as well as a mutex for the recirculating pump speed to ensure that their states do not unexpectedly change during calculations.

 ### Startup
  - Initialise the hardware and screen.